aiven/aiven-docs/docs/tools/terraform/howto/use-opentofu.md

 ## Plan and apply the configuration {#plan-and-apply}

 1. The `init` command prepares the working directly for use with OpenTofu.
-Run this command to automatically find, download, and install the necessary Aiven Provider plugins:
+Use it to automatically find, download, and install the necessary Aiven Provider plugins:

     ```bash